larnsce/wash-canada/README.md

-# Website and course material for "Open Science Tools - authoring and publishing workflows for collaborative scientific writing"
+# Website and course material for "Module 5 WASH Canada"

+## Open Science Tools - authoring and publishing workflows for collaborative scientific writing

 **Dates**

-- 17th October 2023, 08:30 am to 12:30 pm
-- 24th October 2023, 08:30 am to 12:30 pm
+- 25th May 2023, 06:00 to 07:00 pm CEST

 **Instructor**